-The inspector examined two tenants' care record and found this to be very detailed, personalised and reflective of the individual's preferences.
+The inspector examined one tenant's care record and found this to be very detailed, personalised and reflective of the individual's preferences.
 The care record reviewed demonstrated that the staff had a very good understanding of the tenants' needs and preferences.
-Care plans were enhanced with symbols which were used to assist the tenants' understanding of the content.
-This is good practice.
+It also contained many photographs, which supported the tenant's involvement in the creation of the care record and the staff's efforts at promoting independence.
+This is good practice and is commended.